800,000 people live in 26 cities under blockade in Burkina Faso since March 2022, with little or no access to basic supplies and facilities

 The number of closed health facilities due to insecurity in Burkina Faso continues to rise, with 195 closures in August 2022 compared to 183 in August 2021, depriving the population of essential health services and restricting access to services for preventing and treating malnutrition.
 It is estimated that approximately 400,000 children under the age of five in the country will likely suffer from acute malnutrition during the lean season of 2023.
 This crisis is also negatively impacting education in Burkina Faso, with over 6,000 schools closed due to conflict and insecurity in many towns.

 The Sahel region is extremely affected by insecurity and difficulties in accessing markets.
 Several towns, for example Djibo, in Burkina Faso are not accessible by land or are under blockade, leaving people unable to afford basic necessities such as food or access essential services.
 The Cadre harmonisé indicates that, for the first time since data collection began, nearly 40,000 people are facing extreme hunger in the Sahel region.
 In Djibo, where the population heavily relies on agricultural productivity, access to farmland is severely limited, resulting in a 65% decrease in food production between 2019 and 2021.
-Food assistance efforts by Burkinabe authorities and humanitarian organizations remain insufficient, and it is imperative to urgently find more sustainable and cost-effective solutions.
-In Djibo, operational health centers have been reduced by 83% since the beginning of 2022.
+Food assistance efforts by Burkinabe authorities and humanitarian organisations remain insufficient, and it is imperative to urgently find more sustainable and cost-effective solutions.
+In Djibo, operational health centres have been reduced by 83% since the beginning of 2022.
 Despite the perceived overall stability, insecurity in the northern part of the country continues to disrupt internal grain flows, leading to a decrease in market supplies in various localities in the Centre-North, North, and Sahel regions.

 Modou Diaw, Regional Vice President for IRC West Africa, said,